Graduate Diploma in Counselling

-** These courses must be at the second-year undergraduate level or above, and must be completed by the application deadline.
+** These courses must be at the second-year undergraduate level or above (senior-level), and must be completed, with a grade issued on an official transcript, by the application deadline.
 An official, sealed transcript stating final course grades must also be received by the Faculty of Health Disciplines offices on or before the application deadline.